KevKode/equipment-restrictor/README.md

 ## Issues

+ - **Newer items are not effected**: RuneLite gets equipment stats by scraping the Wiki's API weekly, the item will be able to be restricted after that.
+The Item Stats plugin uses the same data, so if you don't see the item's stats on hover, you probably won't be able to restrict the item.

-No issues are known, _yet_.
-If you find one, feel free to create a GitHub Issue in the tab above or contact me on Discord at `Knetty#7451`.
+If you find an issue, feel free to create a GitHub Issue in the tab above or contact me on Discord at `Knetty#7451`.

 ## Planned Features